f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   }

-To set System Time settings use the following API call as an example.
+To set System Time settings, use the following API call as an example.
 This will set the Timezone, enable NTP, and configure NTP servers.

 .. code-block:: bash